paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

 Commands:
-  data-availability-read  Benchmark availability recovery strategies test-sequence           Run a test sequence specified in a file help                    Print this message or the help of the given subcommand(s)
+  data-availability-read  Benchmark availability recovery strategies

 ```

-The `test-sequence` is a special test objective that wraps up an arbitrary number of test objectives.
+Note: `test-sequence` is a special test objective that wraps up an arbitrary number of test objectives.
 It is tipically used to run a suite of tests defined in a `yaml` file like in this [example](examples/availability_read.yaml).

 ### Standard test options